jpritikin/coach/content/docs/me/sex-ed.md

 Kids are the ultimate judge of the health of your relationships and sex life.
 {{< /hint >}}

-### Not too intellectual, erotic, disgusting, tragic

-I don't consider myself much of a connoisseur, but no treatment of sex is complete without such a specimen: [Love 2015](https://en.wikipedia.org/wiki/Love_(2015_film))

 ## Summary

 ![Anasyrma](anasyrma.webp)